-In terms of shoe material, as demand of outdoor activities and non-sports shoes has increased, CAGR of estimated shoe material market scale increased 2.1% has increased from 2022 to 2027, and it will reach US\$ 9.55 billion in 2027.
+In terms of shoe material, as demand of outdoor activities and non-sports shoes has increased, CAGR of estimated shoe material market scale increased 2.1% has increased from 2023 to 2027, and it will reach US\$ 9.55 billion in 2027.
 In addition, as footwear materials like, leather, rubber, fabric and plastic, etc. have high comfortability and durability, they are sued for manufacturing sports shoes and running shoes.

-As global population has constantly increased, the global population reached 8 billion until November, 2022, Asia is always the continent having most population in the world for a long time.
+As of now, the global population continues to increase, and it is expected that the global population will reach 10 billion in 2050.
+Asia is always the continent having most population in the world for a long time.
 Currently 4.2 billion people live in Asia, accounted for more than 60% of world population ratio.
 Therefore, demand of footwear is growing on and on, especial demand of Asian region increases is the main reason of increase of overall industry.